Could you be our friend?

 The individual PANS symptoms overlap with a variety of psychiatric disorders, such as OCD, Tourette’s Syndrome, ADHD, depression, bipolar disorder, schizophrenia and lupus cerebritis; as well as Autism, ODD or sensory processing disorder [6, 12-16].

-However, it is the acuity of onset – or acute exacerbation of – and simultaneous presentation of symptoms in multiple domains that differentiate PANS from these psychiatric conditions [6].
+However, it is the acuity of onset – or acute exacerbation of – and simultaneous presentation of symptoms in multiple domains that differentiate PANS from these psychiatric conditions [6]

 Many children with PANS are extremely ill, with extreme compulsions (licking shoes, barking), motor and phonic tics, behavioural regression, hallucinations, separation anxiety (often associated with obsessional thoughts about a parent’s death) and terrifying episodes of extreme anxiety or aggression [6, 9].
 Some children display severe psychotic symptoms [10, 11].
 The behavioural manifestations often prompt rapid referral to psychological or psychiatric services, but all patients should receive a full medical evaluation.

-Treatment Guidelines
+Treatment guidelines

-PANS research consortium treatment guidelines
+1. PANS research consortium treatment guidelines

-The Pandas Physicians Network, an inter-disciplinary group with expertise in the medical sub-specialties that are relevant to PANS and PANDAS who include the contributors to the PANS Research consortium guidelines, provide evidenced information on the treatment of PANS/PANDAS via their website – including a treatment flowchart www.pandasppn.org/flowchart/
+The PANDAS Physicians Network, an inter-disciplinary group with expertise in the medical sub-specialties that are relevant to PANS and PANDAS who include the contributors to the PANS Research consortium guidelines, provide evidenced information on the treatment of PANS/PANDAS via their website – including a treatment flowchart www.pandasppn.org/flowchart/

-A detailed review of patients seen by the Stanford Immune Behavioral Health/PANS Clinic [28] has shown that PANS children are more sensitive to the side effects of psychiatric medications than in children with other, non-PANS, diagnoses (OCD, anxiety, depression, and aggression), and that adverse reactions to SSRIs can occur in a large proportion of PANS children if normal doses are used, particularly in the first instance.
+A detailed review of patients seen by the Stanford Immune Behavioural Health/PANS Clinic [28] has shown that PANS children are more sensitive to the side effects of psychiatric medications than in children with other, non-PANS, diagnoses (OCD, anxiety, depression, and aggression), and that adverse reactions to SSRIs can occur in a large proportion of PANS children if normal doses are used, particularly in the first instance.
 Paradoxical response to psychotropic medications may be an indication that a PANS diagnosis requires consideration [9, 40, 41].

 Prevalence